lantelt/Hichi/README.md

 - `ADK_MCP_URL` – base URL to the Model Context Protocol service.
 - `ADK_MCP_TOKEN` – authentication token for MCP requests.

+When set, these variables are passed to every `LlmAgent` so the ADK can communicate with an MCP service for tool execution and state sharing.

 ## Usage

 ### Local execution